suman60/AlarmYourself/README.md

-# 🌿 Nature Sync App
+# 🌿 AlarmYourself

-A Flutter-based mobile application designed to bring nature closer to users by providing location-based environmental data, notifications, and a smooth user experience.
+A Flutter-based mobile application designed to set alarm more friendly.
+It consider the locactions where you have now for alarming.

 ---